diehlpk/diehlpk.github.io/cv/index.md

 1. An overview for coupling finite elements with peridynamics
 1. State-based Quasistatic Fracture using Nonliner-Nonlocal Elastostatics and an Analytic Tangent Stiffness Matrix
 1. Challenges for coupling approaches for classical linear elasticity and bond-based peridynamic models for non-uniform meshes and damage
+1. AI-based identification of coupling regions for local and non-local one-dimensional coupling approaches
+1. High-order integration rules for peridynamic modeling in one and two dimensions

 * Computer Science

 1. Simulating Stellar Merger using HPX/Kokkos on A64FX on Supercomputer Fugaku, (accepted) [Preprint](https://arxiv.org/abs/2304.11002)
 1. Benchmarking the Parallel 1D Heat Equation Solver in Chapel, Charm++, C++, HPX, Go, Julia, Python, Rust, Swift, and Java, (accepted) [Preprint](https://arxiv.org/abs/2307.01117)
-1. Evaluating HPX and Kokkos on RISC-V using an astrophysics application Octo-Tiger
+1. Evaluating HPX and Kokkos on RISC-V using an Astrophysics Application Octo-Tiger

 ###### Books edited